linode/docs/docs/guides/applications/configuration-management/chef/beginners-guide-chef/index.md

 Chef works with three core components:

-- **A Chef server:** As the center of operations, the Chef server stores, manages, and provides configuration data to all other Chef components.
+- **A Chef server:** As the center of operations, the Chef server stores, manages and provides configuration data to all other Chef components.
 - **Chef Workstations:** Workstations are personal computers or virtual servers where Chef's configuration code is created, tested, and changed.
 There can be as many workstations as needed, whether this is one per person or otherwise.
 - **Chef Nodes:** Nodes are the servers Chef pushes changes to, generally a fleet of multiple machines that require the benefits of automation.
 Chef can manage nodes that are virtual servers, containers, network devices, and storage devices.
 A Chef client is installed on every node that is under management by Chef.